-Walking into a winter wonderland is exactly how we felt when we visited The Village at Anne Ellen Christmas Tree Farm for the first time.
-It was a truly magical place, from the life-size gingerbread house and the miniature Village decked out like a Hallmark movie to a hayride with lights all around.
-There’s so much packed into their Village that we ended up spending hours here, visiting Santa’s house, the post office, a life-sized igloo, and did I mention you pick out your tree too?
-Read on for our trip to the farm, which felt like we entered into a real-life Hallmark movie (minus the snow). (featured photo taken at Anne Ellen Christmas Tree Farm)
+It feels like you’ve walked into a Christmas wonderland when you step into the holiday village at Anne Ellen Christmas Tree Farm for the first time.
+It’s a truly magical place, from the life-size gingerbread house and the miniature town decked out like a Hallmark movie to a hayride with lights all around.
+Spend the day taking a peek into Santa’s house, mailing letters to Santa at the post office, being wowed by a life-sized igloo, taking a ride on his sleigh, and picking out a fresh-cut tree from the farm.
+Read on for more about taking a trip to the farm, which feels like a real-life Hallmark movie (minus the snow). (featured photo taken at Anne Ellen Christmas Tree Farm)

 Take in the thousands of lights